naoyat/dvi.js/README.md

 # dvi.js

-A dvi previewer written in JavaScript (with jQuery)
+A dvi previewer in JavaScript (with jQuery)

 (see http://naoyat.hatenablog.jp/entry/2012/12/10/000000)